alf-wchong/SER-Doxis-CSB-Helper/LocalDevEnv/EdgeTerminatedSSL/dualTrust-setup.md

 ## 2. NGINX Configuration for mTLS

-We will create a specific subdomain for the SecuredViewer Windows app.
+Create a specific subdomain for the SecuredViewer Windows app.
 This allows NGINX to demand a certificate **only** for that subdomain.

 ### `nginx/conf.d/secured-webcube.conf`
 ```nginx